People

 Hin Fu

-Hin is a Masters student in UBC Psychology’s cognitive science program.
+Hin is a PhD student in UBC Psychology’s cognitive science program.
 He had previously completed his B.Sc at McGill University.

 His current research focuses on using big data techniques to identify risk factors that predict problem gambling.
 In this field of study, he analyzes large datasets to uncover patterns and correlations that may provide insights into the factors contributing to problem gambling.
 This research could have implications for understanding and preventing gambling addiction, as well as informing public health policies and interventions related to gambling behavior.